danielkrainas/node-netstat/README.md

 };
 ```

-If the return value is equal to `false`, processing will stop and any remaining results will not be parsed.
+If the return value is `false`, processing will stop and any remaining results will not be parsed.

 #### Options